Get started

 Inventory can refer to a company’s merchandise or the materials used to create it.

-To better understand what is the cost of goods sold, let’s list the direct costs in consists of:
+To better understand what is the cost of goods sold, let’s list the direct costs involved:

 • Raw materials that were directly used to create a product (a car manufacturer buys steel to use for car production);